deno-plc/rust-ndi-sdk/README.md

 [![Crate](https://img.shields.io/crates/v/ndi-sdk-sys.svg)](https://crates.io/crates/ndi-sdk-sys)
 [![Documentation](https://docs.rs/ndi-sdk-sys/badge.svg)](https://docs.rs/ndi-sdk-sys)

-(WIP) Safe Rust bindings for the [NDI (ndi.video)](https://ndi.video/) SDK, enabling high-performance video, audio, and metadata transmission over IP networks.
+Safe and ergonomic Rust bindings for the [NDI (ndi.video)](https://ndi.video/) SDK, enabling high-performance video, audio, and metadata transmission over IP networks.

-The API is still unstable.
+Unlike other bindings this never exposes any raw pointers and uses correct Rust types for everything (timeouts are handled as `std::time::Duration`, not `time_in_ms: u32`)

+Despite its name this is not affiliated with `ndi`, `ndi-sdk`, `ndi-sys` crates

 ## Features